johnfn/ghci-in-a-new-dress/README.md

 * Kind of worried about how it seems like giand is crashing my computer.
 Should look into this...
 * Multiline inputs
+* Remove &gt; and &lt; stuff.
+I REALLY need a way to figure out how to send plaintext!.